DualStackAdmin/Monitoring-Dynamic-Public-IP-Addresses-with-Zabbix-and-Telegram-Notifications/README.md

 ### Stage 2: Importing the Zabbix Template
 The `Public IP Monitoring.yaml` file provided in this repository contains the necessary Item and Trigger configuration.

-1. Download the `Public IP Monitoring.yaml` file to your computer.
+1. Download the `Public IP Monitoring.yaml` file.
 2. In the Zabbix frontend, navigate to `Data collection` -> `Templates`.
 3. Click the **`Import`** button in the top-right corner.
 4. Choose the YAML file you downloaded and complete the import by clicking the **`Import`** button.